Defective Product Lawyers for Product Liability Claims QLD

 There are several legal defences to a damages action for goods with a safety defect:

-• the alleged defect wasn’t present when the manufacturer supplied the goods
+• The alleged defect wasn’t present when the manufacturer supplied the goods

-• the goods were defective due to compliance with a mandatory manufacturing standard
+• The goods were defective due to compliance with a mandatory manufacturing standard

 • The defect could not be discovered during manufacture or supply due to insufficient scientific or technical knowledge (the technology didn’t exist at that time)